 The most common way to reach the viewpoints is via the traditional trail which begins with a few sets of concrete stairs.
-From the Tonsai Village head west toward the edge of the village.
+From the Tonsai Village head east toward the edge of the village.
 From here you should start to see signs for both “Viewpoint 1” and “Tsunami Evacuation Route”.
 The trail starts with a very steep set of stairs and usually there is a hand-painted wooden sign.
 If you are not starting your hike with a steep set stairs you are not in the right spot.

 Distance of Koh Phi Phi Hike: 1.4 km or .9 miles with an elevation max of 173 meters/568ft